Project Development for Knowledge Transfer 2020

 - Travel costs: Flight (Economy class) to and from Germany and ground travel to and from Leipzig according to maximum reimbursement rates depending on the country of origin.

-- Your stay will be financed with 1.200 € total (accommodation in gender devided shared appartments as well as partial living costs will be covered by this amount).
-The accomodation will be very central in Leipzig in appartments with 3 people each.
+- Your stay will be financed with 1.200 € total (accommodation in gender divided shared apartments as well as partial living costs will be covered by this amount).
+The accommodation will be very central in Leipzig in apartments with 3 to 5 people each.
+In the apartments you will find double rooms.
 The apartments come with kitchens so you can prepare your own food if you wish.
 You will be able to use the university library if you need to work after class.

-- Visa costs - Eventually you will have to prefinance the visa fee but it will be reimbursed in Germany based on the receipt.
+- Visa costs – For those of you who have to pay the visa fees, you will have to pre-finance the visa fee but it will be reimbursed in Germany based on the original receipt.

 - Emergency health, accident and liability insurance – Please note: In some cases part of the cost of treatment is at your own expense.
 Especially dental treatment is not fully covered.
 Coverage with regard to pregnancy related issues is very limited.